biskweet/MasterCal/README.md

      <img src="./img/screenshot4.png" width="300px" height="auto">
    </div>

 If you have any comment or if you find a mistake somewhere (wrong course code, duplicate, etc.) please send me a message on Discord!
-The @ is my username.
+The @ is my Github username.